 Israel Heritage

 9CE - Pharisee leader, Hillel the Elder dies.
 The house of Rabbi Shammai rises.

-18CE - Caiaphas offers the highest amount of money to Roman Prefect Valerius Gratus and becomes high priest.
-Antipas begins work on his new capital of Galilee in Tiberias.
-Perhaps Yeshua follows the work and works as a stone mason in Tiberias for a while.
+In the context of ancient Israel events, 18CE marks a significant moment when Caiaphas offers the highest amount of money to Roman Prefect Valerius Gratus and ascends to the position of high priest.
+During this time, Antipas begins work on his new capital of Galilee in Tiberias.
+It is possible that Yeshua, as part of the unfolding history of Israel, follows this development and works as a stone mason in Tiberias for a period.

 23CE - Valerius Gratus is appointed prefect of Judea.

-26CE - The emperor appoints Sejanus as his executive officer to handle affairs of the empire.
-The antisemite, Sejanus, wants to exterminate the uncontrollable Jewish race.
-He appoints Pontius Pilate to replace Gratus to rule Judea.
-Pilate retains the high priest Joseph ben Caiaphas for his entire tenure.
-Caiaphas and the Sadducee priests are regarded as completely reliable allies to Pilate and Rome.
-Pilate's first unwise act is to install the embossed figures of the emperor at the Temple site.
-A massive confrontation arises at Caesarea Maritima.
+26CE - In the history of Israel, the emperor appoints Sejanus as his executive officer to manage affairs of the empire.
+The antisemite, Sejanus, has a desire to exterminate the uncontrollable Jewish race.
+He appoints Pontius Pilate to replace Gratus as the ruler of Judea.
+Pilate retains the high priest Joseph ben Caiaphas throughout his tenure.
+Caiaphas and the Sadducee priests are seen as completely reliable allies to both Pilate and Rome.
+Pilate's first unwise act is to install the embossed figures of the emperor at the Temple site, leading to a massive confrontation at Caesarea Maritima.

-A solitary prophetic voice arises in the Judean desert of Yohanan the Immerser and all Jerusalem is going out to hear him and be baptized by him.
-He is the next acknowledged prophet that arises in Israel.
+A solitary prophetic voice emerges in the Judean desert with Yohanan the Immerser, as all of Jerusalem comes out to hear him and be baptized by him.
+He is recognized as the next acknowledged prophet in the Jewish history timeline of Israel.

-28/29CE - Antipas leaves for Rome and divorces his wife, Phasaelis, daughter of Nabbatean king, Aretas.
-Yohanan the immerser begins his ministry time in the Jordan Valley.
-Luke 3:1-2.
+28/29CE - Antipas departs for Rome and divorces his wife, Phasaelis, the daughter of Nabbatean king, Aretas.
+During this time, Yohanan the Immerser begins his ministry in the Jordan Valley, as noted in Luke 3:1-2.

-It is at this time that the short 3 year ministry of Yeshua of Nazareth begins.
+It is at this pivotal moment in ancient Israel events that the brief three-year ministry of Yeshua of Nazareth begins.

+Israel Heritage